haydnv/tinychain/CONTRIBUTING.md

 ## Rust Development

 If you need to make changes to the TinyChain host software itself, you'll need to run it locally.
-Follow the steps in the "Manual Install" section of `INSTALL.md` to set up Rust and ArrayFire, then check that you've gotten everything set up correctly by running the host tests:
+Follow the steps in the [Manual install](https://docs.tinychain.net/fundamentals/install-tinychain) section of the documentation to set up Rust, then check that you've gotten everything set up correctly by running the host tests:

 ```bash
 python3 -m tests.tctest.host
 ```

-If you have any problems, first check that you have all your environment variables set correctly.
-If `PYTHONPATH`, `AF_PATH`, and `LD_LIBRARY_PATH` are all set correctly and your installation still doesn't behave as expected, [create an issue](https://github.com/haydnv/tinychain/issues) to get help.

 ## Licensing